 The counter operated well during the course of the year.
 The numbers of fish recorded have all been verified by camera.
-The counter has proven to be very accurate regardless of the water levels.
+The figures have proved to be very accurate regardless of the water levels.
 The counter has two operational crumps and there is a complete set of data for the year.
-The cables will be upgraded in 2019 to ensure accurate counts for this site going forward.
+The cables have been upgraded in 2019 to ensure accurate counts for this site going forward.
+Additional work on the cables will be completed in 2020.

-Table 41: Counter data for the Dawros River
+Table 39: Counter data for the Dawros River

 Fish Species Number

-Spring salmon 251
+Spring salmon 273

-Grilse 1074
+Grilse 934

-Late Summer Salmon 121
+Late Summer Salmon 159

-Sea Trout 1818
+Sea Trout 1948

-DAWROS COUNTER 2018
+DAWROS COUNTER 2019